drawm/ezelement/README.md

 ```

 ## Events
-Events requires are made easy with EZElement.
-Simply use the `html` template  string to automatically wire function to your HTML.
+Events are made easy with EZElement.
+Simply use the `html` tag template to automatically wire function to
-As a bonus, they will be automatically wired to your element's scope so you can use any notation you like.
+your HTML.
+As a bonus, they will be automatically bind to your element's scope.

 1. Use the `html` template string generate your HTML string
 2. Add methods to your HTML

 ```html

 <script type="module">
   import EZElement, {html} from "../out/index.js";